natividadesusana/read-a-verse/README.md

     npm start

 ## 🖇 Usage
-Once the app is running, the user can click on the "Click Me" button to display a random verse from the book of Romans.
+Once the app is running, the user can click on the "Click Me" button to display a random verse from the book of Psalms.
 The user can then navigate through different pages of the same verse using the pagination buttons.

 ## How to contribute
 Contributions are always welcome!
 If you find any bugs or have suggestions for new features, feel free to open an issue or pull request.